BenFro21/Jeopardy/README.md

 - Use semantic, valid markup for HTML and CSS (must pass validation without errors)
 - Show a good commit history with frequent commits (minimum of one commit per project day)
 # What I did Well
 - The app will fetch 4 catagories from an api.
 The clues are then shuffled and added to the DOM.
-This causes a different experince each time you play.
+This causes a different experience each time you play.
-- There are a few methods that I will come back to and clean up but over all I feel the code is dry
+- There are a few methods that I will come back to and clean up, but overall I feel the code is dry
-- I am proud that the whole app is in a class rather then a while loop.
+- I am proud that the whole app is in a class rather than a while loop.
 I should be able to improve it with ease.
 # Struggles
 - The api took more time then I expected, but when I got it to work everything seemed to fall in place
 - The CSS of the modal and gameboard gave me a challenge but I enjoyed working through it
 # API
-- the api I used is: [https://jservice.io/]

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With
 - **HTML**
 - **CSS**
 - **JavaScript**
+- The api I used is: https://jservice.io/

 <p align="right">(<a href="#top">back to top</a>)</p>